yyao666/domain-generalization-for-deception-detection/README.md

 - **LODO (Leave-One-Domain-Out) Principle**:
 - All methods follow the **LODO protocol**:
-1. The dataset is divided into distinct domains, e.g., ethnic or language groups such as:
+1. The dataset is divided into distinct domains, e.g., ethnic or language groups
    - CHINESE
    - MALAY
    - HINDI